 Brazil's sparkling wine producers carve a growing niche

-"In our Serra Gaucha region, we have the ideal climate to produce a quality sparkling wine," expert Carlos Abarzua tells AFP.
+"In our Serra Gaucha region, we have the ideal climate to produce a quality sparkling wine," wine expert Carlos Abarzua says.

 Mr Abarzua works for the Familia Geisse winery in Pinto Bandeira, in Rio Grande do Sul state, wedged near Brazil's southern border with Argentina and Uruguay.